Olevi-id/ip-idp-documentation/_pages/g-benefits/3-oleviBenefits.md

 layout: post
 title: 3.
 Choosing Olevi over Other Implementations
 ---
+In this page we list few reasons, why one might choose Olevi as their Identity Provider instead of some other product.

-While Olevi is based on open source software Shibboleth IdP, the added functionalities that Olevi provides are implemented in Finland.
-Olevi is Finnish product.
-Here is a well known, but not exhaustive list of **benefits that Finland** can provide:
+While Olevi is based on open source software Shibboleth IdP, the added functionalities that Olevi provides are implemented in Finland. **Olevi is Finnish product**.
+Here is a well known, but not exhaustive list of benefits that Finland can provide:

 * [most happiest country in the world](https://www.bbc.com/news/world-europe-56457295)
 * [leader in environmental policy and sustainability](https://www.oecd.org/environment/country-reviews/oecd-environmental-performance-reviews-finland-2021-d73547b7-en.htm)